wp-plugins/coupon-creator/readme.txt

 == Upgrade Notice ==
 = 1.60 =
-Adds Responsive Styling and other CSS improvements
+Adds Responsive Styling and CSS improvements

 == Frequently Asked Questions ==
 <h4>How big of an image is the coupon?</h4>